Ramish93/AWS-Cloud-Practioner-Prep/README.md

 - aws quick start: docs for step by step implimenting any common tech platform into aws. good for orgs who just wanna know if they are deploying in a good manner.
 - Aws partner network consulting partner: thye dont work for aws but work for a company that is approved from aws, orgs can hire them to imliment a solution.
-- Aws profesional service: if you wanna work with AWS people.
+- Aws profesional service: if you wanna work with AWS engineers.

 # Understanding AWS core Services (2nd blog):